lit/lit/dev-docs/lit-release-process.md

 1. Copy the release commit sha.
 2. Navigate to [lit-dev-tools-cjs/src/api-docs/configs/lit-2.ts](https://github.com/lit/lit.dev/blob/7da810ec1e0a77ddea516cad3a5c9f166ce718c1/packages/lit-dev-tools-cjs/src/api-docs/configs/lit-2.ts#L24)
 3. Replace the previous sha with the new sha.
-4. Re-build Lit.dev.
+4. Re-build Lit.dev with `npm run build`.
 When the build succeeds `pages.json` and/or `symbols.json` will contain the new documentation.
 If these files have not been updated then no API docs have changed.
 5. Commit these changes to the lit.dev repo.
 [Example pull request](https://github.com/lit/lit.dev/pull/692).

 ## Communication